 Champagne: If it’s not New Year without champagne, bring your own (packed carefully in your suitcase).
 Due to heavy taxation, a 75cl of champagne costs approximately £82 on Koh Samui (compared to £38 for Veuve on Amazon).
 Worse still, owing to limited island supply, shelves empty quickly at holidays.
 Yea, it’s our worst nightmare, too.

-#2.
-What’s a New Year’s Eve hotel gala on Koh Samui?
+What does a Koh Samui New Year’s Eve hotel gala involve?

 What to expect at your hotel gala?
 Whether you’re on a first-name basis with the gardener and the girls at reception, you will be by midnight on New Year’s Eve.
 Thais love a good party, and even though Western New Year is a total adoption, expect your beloved hotel staff to be equally in on the fun.
 The Santa hats usually get a second showing, and the background music is at long last anything but.